CDB-coreBM/mortvanski_et_al_2025/README.md

-# Master-Project-Natasa-Mortvanski
+# Repository for the code and figures generated in the article by Mortvanski et al 2025

-Master project repository - Natasa Mortvanski (MSc Bioinformatics for Health Sciences 2021/2023)
+Based on the original work done by Natasa Mortvanski for her Master project in 2023 (MSc Bioinformatics for Health Sciences 2021/2023)

 This is a repository containing the R project with the following directories: